manuelpires/nft-collection-generator/README.md

 #### Calculate hashes of images

-After running the project, you can launch the following script to calculate the SHA-256 of every image generated and write them in JSON files:
+After running the project, you can launch the following script to calculate the SHA-256 hash of every image generated and also print the final provenance hash of all of them:

 ```sh
 npm run calculate-hashes